James Pim: Biography

-James Pim successfully negotiated a Board of Public Works loan with a series of letters backed by increasing security guarantees until the loan was forthcoming.
+Pim negotiated a Board of Public Works loan, with a series of letters backed by increasing security guarantees until the loan was forthcoming.

-During the construction Pim had to work in conjunction with the consulting engineer Charles Blacker Vignoles to smooth out minor construction problems and workmen injuries.
+During the construction Pim worked with the consulting engineer Charles Blacker Vignoles to smooth out minor construction problems and workmen injuries.

-When the D&KR initially raised a bill in 1833 to extend the D&KR to Dalkey there was considerable opposition and a select committee Pim made some progress when cross-examining opposition witnesses but ultimately the bill had to be dropped.
-A subsequent 1834 Bill for a small extension to Kingstown was successful though Pim had to do careful negotiations with the Admiralty including a possible Compensation Harbour.
+When the D&KR initially raised a bill in 1833 to extend the D&KR to Dalkey there was considerable opposition and a select committee was set up.
+Pim made some progress when cross-examining opposition witnesses but ultimately the bill had to be dropped.
+A subsequent 1834 bill for a small extension to Kingstown was successful though Pim had to negotiate carefully with the Admiralty including a possible Compensation Harbour.

 In 1840 D&KR officers and directors visited the Clegg and Samuda Brothers demonstration atmospheric railway at Wormwood Scrubbs.
-James Pim became an avid enthusiast and favourable argreements were negotiated to install the world's first commercial system between Kingstown and Dalkey, with trials from August 1843 and public opening in March 1844.
+Pim became an avid enthusiast and favourable agreements were negotiated to install the world's first commercial system between Kingstown and Dalkey, with trials from August 1843 and public opening in March 1844.
 The Dalkey atmospheric was to operate moderately effectively albeit not necessarily economically and not without difficulties for ten years.
 More controversially Pim also put forward a proposal for the Great Southern and Western Railway (GS&WR) Dublin to Cork mainline to be built as an atmospheric railway alongside the Grand, but was severely rebuked by the GS&WR's Sir John Benjamin Macneill who pointed out the engineering impracticalities and conflict of interest an efficient GS&WR would have on the Grand Canal and Pim's stockholding in it.

-In the mid 1840s the Waterford, Wexford, Wicklow and Dublin Railway (WWW&DR) startup supported by the Great Western Railway (GWR) indicated intentions to build a line from Dublin to Bray and then further South.
-Ultimately James Pim advised the D&KR board they should negotiate terms to lease the D&KR to the WWW&DR and agreement were sealed in three acts in 1846.
+In the mid-1840s the Waterford, Wexford, Wicklow and Dublin Railway (WWW&DR) start-up, supported by the Great Western Railway (GWR), indicated intentions to build a line from Dublin to Bray and then further South.
+Ultimately Pim advised the D&KR board they should negotiate terms to lease the D&KR to the WWW&DR and agreements were sealed in three acts in 1846.
 Ten years later the WWW&DR exercised those rights and the D&KR ceased to be a train operating company.

-James Pim's health had suffered with negotiations with the GWR in London in 1845 both physically and mentally, though he continued negotiations with the WWW&DR up time of his death with the implementation of the lease to the WWW&DR in 1956.
+Pim's health had suffered with negotiations with the GWR in London in 1845 both physically and mentally, though he continued negotiations with the WWW&DR up time of his death with the implementation of the lease to the WWW&DR in 1956.
 The £1,800 voted to him by the D&KR shareholders on the day of his death went to his widow.